 So get off Pinterest and Insta and stop looking at other people’s logos.
 Get out a notebook or a Google doc and start answering the questions above.
 The strategy behind having the “right” logo will be centered around serving your clients intentionally, and the aesthetic direction will be so much more clear when YOU’RE more clear on these things.

 Do you need help identifying your ideal client?
 Do you need clarity on what unique secret sauce you bring to the table as you meet a deep need and serve others through your business?
 This is my JAM and I’d be honored to talk about working together.
 The depth of strategy we develop together… Honestly it’s business-changing and life-changing.
-Take a peek at my story or Book a free consultation call with me if you’d like to chat about how I can come alongside your business and help you move to the next level. ~Lyndsey
+Take a peek at my story or connect with me if you’d like to chat about how I can come alongside your business and help you move to the next level. ~Lyndsey